bluesky/tiled/docs/source/specification.md

   a dict-like.
 This ``metadata`` is treated as user space, and no part of the server or client will rely on its contents.

-* Readers MUST implement a ``container`` attribute or property which returns a string of the general type that will be returned by ``read()``, as in intake.
+* Readers MUST implement a ``structure_family`` attribute or property which returns a string of the general type that will be returned by ``read()``, as in intake.
 These will be generic terms like ``"array"``, not the ``__qualname__`` of the class.
-It is meant to encompass the range of concrete types (cupy array, sparse array, dask array, numpy ndarray) that duck-type as a given generic container.
+It is meant to encompass the range of concrete types (cupy array, sparse array, dask array, numpy ndarray) that duck-type as a given generic structure.

 * Readers MUST implement a method ``structure()`` with no arguments which returns a description of the structure of this data.
-For each container (array, dataframe, etc.) there will be a specific schema for this description (TBD).
+For each structure family (array, dataframe, etc.) there will be a specific schema for this description (TBD).
 For example, "array" reports machine data type, shape, and chunks.
   Richer structure (e.g. xarray) will include high-level structure like columns,